• Veteran Owned and Operated | Patent Pending: 19/412,158

 Available courses

-Free with an account - Need assistance of mature person.
+Free with an account - Kindergarten students need mature individual assistance.
 This is a short (10 questions) sample of how Studystruct Inc. delivers Common Core State Standards (CCSS) assessments and to ensure system compatibility.

-Need assistance of mature person.
+125 questions / 10 days to complete.
+Student need assistance of a mature person.
 Based on Common Core State Standards - In kindergarten, both understanding how math works and being able to follow simple steps are important.
 Our assessments look at both areas.
 For example, children may be asked to explain why two groups of blocks are the same, or to show how to count objects in order.

 Tasks like these encourage students to think carefully, not just give an answer.
 They help teachers and parents see how well a child is building the foundation for future math learning.

-Free with an account - Need assistance of mature person.
+Free with an account - 1st Grade students need assistance of mature person.
 This is a short (10 questions) sample of how Studystruct Inc. delivers Common Core State Standards (CCSS) assessments and to ensure system compatibility.

-Need assistance of mature person.
+125 questions / 10 days to complete.
+Student need assistance of a mature person.
 Based on Common Core State Standards - In Grade 1, students are building confidence with numbers, shapes, and simple operations.
 Our assessments measure both mathematical understanding (knowing why math works) and procedural skills (being able to carry out steps correctly).

 For example, children may be asked to: